madelne/Train-Dispatch-System/README.md

 ## Project structure

-[//]: # My project is structured with three main classes that are stored in the scr/main/java/edu/ntnu/stud package.
+[//]: # My project is structured with three classes that are stored in the scr/main/java/edu/ntnu/stud package.
 The TrainDeparture <p>class, the TrainDeparteRegister class and the TrainDispatchApp class.
 The user interface TrainDispatchApp is stored in the package ui <p>within the main package.
 The JUnit-test classes are stored in the src/test/java/edu/ntnu/stud package.

 ## Link to repository